 CPV Codes (Common Procurement Vocabulary Codes) - this is a range of codes used in the public sector which classifies the type of product or service within a standardised coding structure.
 Contract notices published on sell2wales will include a CPV relevant to the Procurement undertaken.
 Those suppliers registered as being able to provide that CPV receive e-mail notification of the opportunity being published.
 CPV codes help to find tender opportunities that relate to the products or services you provide – quickly and easily.
-Both OJEU and Sell2Wales use CPV codes.
+Both Find a Tender Service (FTS) and Sell2Wales use CPV codes.

 Electronic Tendering – All Tender and quotation exercises are undertaken through the Authority’s e-tendering facility for which the website address will be stated on all the adverts placed.
 Interested parties wishing to participate should access the website to view the instructions and submit their bid.
 The Authority does not accept hard copy tender bids.

-Expression of Interest – is a response by a potential supplier to a general public notice (or advert) requesting tender documentation for further consideration.
+Expression of Interest – is a response by a potential supplier to a general public notice or tender opportunity.

 Framework Agreement – is an agreement with suppliers which sets out terms and conditions under which specific purchases (call-offs) can be made throughout the term of the agreement.
-It may itself be a contract to which EC procurement rules apply and can be conducted on a single or multi supplier basis.
+It may itself be a contract to which Public Contract Regulations apply and can be conducted on a single or multi supplier basis.